Gluten-free Lemon Blueberry Breakfast Loaf

 Why, hello!
 It’s been a while since I’ve checked in – still struggling to find enough time for blogging but hanging in there.
-Thought I would tempt you with this Gluten-free Lemon and Blueberry Breakfast Loaf.
+Thought I would tempt you with this gluten-free lemon blueberry breakfast loaf.
 It’s also nut-free, dairy-free and refined sugar-free.
 Pretty good, huh?

 About 10 days ago, my Grandma passed away.
 She was 98 years old and lived independently until the last month of her life.
 I was privileged to be with her at the end, along with other family members.
 Now I know what people mean when they say that someone passed away peacefully.